lalithadc10/Supply-Chain-Inventory-Risk-Analysis/Documentation/Readme.md

 -The analysis was converted into practical management recommendations.

--#Replenishment
+#Replenishment

 -Prioritize records currently below the reorder point to reduce potential stockout exposure.

--#Supplier Risk
+#Supplier Risk

 -Review suppliers with longer or more variable lead times and evaluate backup sourcing options where commercially feasible.

--#Demand Variability
+#Demand Variability

 -Monitor SKUs with higher Demand CV and ensure that inventory buffers reflect their demand uncertainty.

--#Supplier Diversification
+#Supplier Diversification

--Where multiple suppliers support an SKU, evaluate supplier performance and use supplier diversification as a potential risk-mitigation strategy.
+Where multiple suppliers support an SKU, evaluate supplier performance and use supplier diversification as a potential risk-mitigation strategy.

--#Disruption Planning
+#Disruption Planning

 -Use Scenario Manager to estimate inventory requirements under demand surges and supplier delays.

--#Forecast Monitoring
+#Forecast Monitoring

 -Track forecast error regularly because inaccurate demand forecasts can affect replenishment decisions.